gett/scaler-js/README.md

 // checks if the browser supports Canvas and FileReader scaler.supported;

-// file can be a path or a FileReader object scaler.scale(file, width, height, function(err, data) {
+// file can be a path or a File object scaler.scale(file, width, height, function(err, data) {
 	// base64 string of the scaled image
 });